activecm/rita-legacy/Readme.md

 # RITA (Real Intelligence Threat Analytics)

-Brought to you by Active CounterMeasures.
+Brought to you by Active Countermeasures.

 ---
 ### What is Here